Welcome and Background Information

 Getting Started with Study Abroad

 Being considered for summer 2015 are two new exciting programs for short term study abroad.
-One is to Morocco as we consider Arabic studies, religion, culture and misconceptions about Islam.
+The first program will be to Iceland.
+While enjoying it's culture and geological wonders, students will focus on Iceland's renewable resources' sustainability.
 A second summer program will be to Ethiopia with an agenda that focuses on history, archeology, education, and the medical sciences.
 Look for announcements on this page and college-wide in early October concerning these potential future programs!

 Montgomery County has a large and diverse ethnic population which is reflected in enrollments at the Montgomery College campuses.
 The college mission to bring a greater awareness of global perspectives to the student body and community has led to the development of an International Education Program that provides opportunities through a variety of activities to foster a greater understanding and appreciation of other cultures.